nlp4climate/nlp4climate.github.io/callforpapers.md

 - Automated knowledge graph creation for climate policy texts
 - Analysis of climate-related corporate disclosures with NLP

-Please contact the organizers if you have any questions, or if you're interested in presenting accepted ACL 2024 findings papers in our workshop!
+Please contact the organizers if you have any questions, or if you're interested in presenting accepted ACL findings papers or other relevant work in our workshop!